ibleaman/JPPC/auditions.md

 At your audition, we listen for musicianship, ability to learn pronunciation, and ability to convey the meaning of a text.
 We also determine your vocal part (soprano, alto, tenor, or bass) and range within that part.

 We ordinarily hold auditions, by appointment only, in Midtown Manhattan during August and September.
 You may benefit from attending one of our concerts before you audition.
-Visit the [CONCERTS](https://www.yiddishchorus.org/concerts.html) page on this website for some information about our upcoming concerts.
+Visit our [CONCERTS](https://www.yiddishchorus.org/concerts.html) page on this website for some information about our upcoming concerts.

 For more information, contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).